LifeNock/tabbywebhook/README.md

 # tabby-webhook

-smart webhook relay system that actually stores your logs instead of just yeeting them into discord
+smart webhook relay system that actually stores your logs instead of just placing them into discord

 ## what it does